target0/ingi2349/README.md

 * Logically centralized?: state distribution trade-offs in software defined networks
 * Maple: simplifying SDN programming using algorithmic policies
 * Modeling and performance evaluation of an OpenFlow architecture
-* Modeling and performance evaluation of an OpenFlow architecture
 * NOX: towards an operating system for networks
 * On bringing private traffic into public SDN testbeds
 * On controller performance in software-defined networks
 * Open transport switch: a software defined networking architecture for transport networks
 * OpenFlow MPLS and the open source label switched router
 * OpenFlow vulnerability assessment
-* OpenFlow vulnerability assessment
 * OpenFlow-based server load balancing gone wild
 * OpenFlow: Meeting carrier-grade recovery requirements
 * OpenFlow: The Next Generation of the Network?
-* OpenFlow: enabling innovation in campus networks
 * OpenFlow: enabling innovation in campus networks
 * Parallel simulation of software defined networks
 * Participatory networking: an API for application control of SDNs